 6. Applying the Format Cells Option

-Surely, you might hear about the Format Cells option.
+Surely, you might have heard about the Format Cells option.
 Luckily, you can simply apply the option to convert numbers to text.

 To do this, just copy the D5:D14 cell range by pressing CTRL + C and paste the copied cells by pressing CTRL + V in the E5 cell.

 Then, open the Format Cells option by using the CTRL + 1 keyboard shortcut after selecting the E5:E14 cell range.
-And choose the Text option from the Number tab as shown in the following dialog box.
+Choose the Text option from the Number tab as shown in the following dialog box.
 Finally, press OK.

 Shortly, you’ll get your desired output stored in text format.